A perfect tropical playground for kids!

 Aqua – The boys had all their dinners here as it’s perfectly located next to the pool.
 There was plenty of choices on the kids menu (pastas, burgers, chicken nuggets, pizza, fried noodles) for the boys.
 All the choices included a drink and ice cream.
 While the kids ate, Scott & I had sundowners.

-Origami – we took the Pontoon over to the sister hotel, Veli.
-We arranged a babysitter for $15/hr so we could have a romantic dinner.
+Origami – we took the Pontoon over to the sister hotel, Veli to have a romantic dinner.
+Kids are only allowed there after 6pm or to dine at their restaurants.
 On the half board plan, you can choose a starter, main and a dessert.
 Most dishes are included and there are a few options where you need to top up like the Lobster.

 The breakfast area had an impressive selection that catered to a diverse clientele.
 From Middle Eastern, N. African, Chinese, Japanese and European/Western dishes that was spread out between the indoor and outdoor area.
 There were several Middle Eastern dishes like falafel, hummus, vine leaves and dishes I hadn’t seen in a while like Shakshuka and Foul which are more considered N. African/Egyptain dishes in addition to our usual breakfast mainstays of an eggs and pancake/waffle station, bread/pastries area, salad bar, cheese & cold cut selection, yogurts and fresh fruit.
 Logan was relieved to see the usual mix of Western cereals available.
 The outdoor tables were kept cool by a series of fans that were helped along by the seabreeze. .
 The staff were so lovely and attentive.
 When the kids were done eating, they searched for crabs on the beach just a few steps away.